Shackleton's Tigerfishing Lodge

 Shackleton's Lodge

-Each room has two full-sized beds, a ceiling fan, a safety deposit box, mosquito netting, an ensuite bathroom with a shower, sink, toilet, and electricity.
+Each room has two 3/4 beds (between a twin and a full-size), electricity, a ceiling fan, a safety deposit box, mosquito netting, and an ensuite bathroom with a shower, sink, and toilet.

 Getting to the Lodge:

 You’ll fly to Johannesburg, South Africa.
 From there, you’ll take a one-hour and 40-minute flight to Livingstone, Zambia.
-Once you’ve arrived at the Livingstone Airport, you’ll need a ground transfer from the airport to the Lodge - at $55.00 each way, with a minimum of two passengers per vehicle.
-The Lodge will pre-arrange this ground transfer.
-It’s a one-hour and 45-minute drive to the Lodge, about 87 miles over a paved road with some bumps and quite a few potholes.
-The landscape is relatively barren, with small villages and limited scenery.
-Zambia is a malaria area.
-Prophylactics are advised.
+Upon arrival at Livingstone Airport, the lodge will arrange your ground transfer—$60 each way, with a minimum of two passengers per vehicle.
+The scenic drive to the lodge takes about 1 hour and 45 minutes (87 miles) along a paved road, though expect some bumps and a fair number of potholes.
+Along the way, you’ll pass through small villages and stretches of open countryside.

 Fishing, Lodging, and Meals: